 Ahead of this Sunday’s WWE Stomping Grounds pay-per-view, Kofi Kingston will defend his WWE Championship against Dolph Ziggler.
-These two amazingly gifted and talented superstars are no stranger to each other; their rivalry spans almost ten years in the WWE.
-Let’s take a trip back in time to see how Kofi and Ziggler’s always competitive storied-history began in WWE.
+These two gifted superstars are no stranger to each other; their rivalry spans almost ten years in the WWE.
+So, let’s take a trip back in time to see how Kofi and Ziggler’s always competitive-storied history began in WWE.
 Kofi Kingston & Dolph Ziggler is our next rivalries piece.

-Kofi Kingston and Dolph Ziggler made their WWE debuts in the mid-2000s, they have both traveled similar paths in their ten-plus years’ career.
+Kofi Kingston and Dolph Ziggler made their WWE debuts in the mid-2000s; they have traveled similar paths in their ten-plus years’ career.
 Both Kofi and Dolph are multiple-time Intercontinental and Unites States champions, Tag team champions, and World Heavyweight champions.
-Kofi made his original debut in the revamped ECW brand in 2007, under the moniker of ‘Kofi Nahaje Kingston’.
-Ziggler on the contrary; made his debut in 2005, under the persona of ‘Nicky’, as a member of the well-known antagonizing group ‘Spirit Squad’.
+Kofi made his original debut in the revamped ECW brand in 2007, under the moniker of ‘Kofi Nahaje Kingston.’
+Ziggler, on the contrary, made his debut in 2005, under the persona of ‘Nicky,’ as a member of the well-known antagonizing group ‘Spirit Squad.’
 The two rivals would cross paths until 2010, but each separately made a name for themselves as singles competitors.

-Kofi shortened his name to ‘Kofi Kingston’ in 2008 after an impressive first-year on ECW, as the final draw in the 2008 Supplemental Draft where he became the newest addition to Monday Night Raw.
-He quickly found success; in his first official match on the Red brand and first-ever championship contest, as he toppled Chris Jericho at 2010 Night of Champions…after an assist from Shawn Michaels (who he was currently feuding with) and would claim his first Intercontinental Championship.
+Kofi shortened his name to ‘Kofi Kingston’ in 2008 after an impressive first-year on ECW, as the final draw in the 2008 Supplemental Draft, where he became the newest addition to Monday Night Raw.
+In his first official match on the Red brand and first-ever championship contest, he quickly found success in his first official match, as he toppled Chris Jericho at 2010 Night of Champions…after an assist from Shawn Michaels (who he was currently feuding with) and would claim his first Intercontinental Championship.
 He would remain on Raw until he was drafted to Smackdown along with his Intercontinental Championship.

 Ziggler debut on Raw

 The match begins with rapid action from Kofi, as he delivers a series of kicks which leaves no choice but to go the outside.
-The champion is fired up as continues the attack with a precise clothesline on Ziggler.
-Kofi drives his challenger headfirst into the barricade, before rolling him back in the ring.
-After two more sequences of both competitors clotheslining each other to the outside; Ziggler finally gets the opportunity to display why he’s dubbed ‘The Show-off’, as he executes an adapted camel clutch.
-Towards the middle, Kofi mounts a comeback; delivering cross-body chops followed by the Boom Drop Leg Drop and gets fired up.
-The finish came when Vickie got into the ring and distracted the official, Ziggler ate a Trouble in Paradise but Ziggler hits Zig-Zag for the win…And New Intercontinental Champion!
+The champion is fired up as he continues the attack with a precise clothesline on Ziggler.
+Kofi drives his challenger headfirst into the barricade before rolling him back in the ring.
+After two more sequences of both competitors clotheslining each other to the outside, Ziggler finally gets the opportunity to display why he’s dubbed ‘The Show-off’ as he executes an adapted camel clutch.
+Towards the middle, Kofi mounts a comeback, delivering cross-body chops followed by the Boom Drop Leg Drop, and gets fired up.
+The finish came when Vickie got into the ring and distracted the official; Ziggler ate a Trouble in Paradise.
+Still, Ziggler hits Zig-Zag for the win…And New Intercontinental Champion!

-The following week Vickie opens the show to introduce the Brand-new Intercontinental Champion for a celebration over his victory and finally capturing the gold.
-Ziggler boasts about how great he is; even going as far as labeling himself more electrifying than The Rock, out of nowhere Kofi attacks him.
-Ziggler escapes to the outside but gets drilled with a baseball slide; a pull-apart brawl ensues before WWE officials and the new Smackdown General Manager Teddy Long, comes out and announces Kofi will get his rematch in two weeks at SummerSlam.
+The following week, Vickie opens the show to introduce the Brand-new Intercontinental Champion to celebrate his victory and finally capture the gold.
+Ziggler boasts about how great he is; even going as far as labeling himself more electrifying than The Rock, out of nowhere, Kofi attacks him.
+Ziggler escapes to the outside but gets drilled with a baseball slide; a pull-apart brawl ensues before WWE officials.
+The new Smackdown General Manager Teddy Long comes out and announces Kofi will get his rematch in two weeks at SummerSlam.

-The Intercontinental Championship match opens the pay-per-view; mirroring their previous encounter in August where Ziggler won the title, with Kofi exploding out of the gate sending Ziggler outside.
-The highlights of the match are when Ziggler lands a Blockbuster off the top rope to Kofi, toward the middle of the match Kofi made his comeback, with some chops, a dropkick, and a Lou Thesz Press to land some punches.
+The Intercontinental Championship match opens the pay-per-view, mirroring their previous encounter in August where Ziggler won the title, with Kofi exploding out of the gate, sending Ziggler outside.
+The match’s highlights are when Ziggler lands a Blockbuster off the top rope to Kofi; toward the middle of the match, Kofi made his comeback, with some chops, a dropkick, and a Lou Thesz Press to land some punches.
 He follows up with his signature Boom Drop.
-Right as the contest was getting good it’s quickly thrown out due to Nexus obliterating Kofi and Ziggler.
+Right as the contest was getting good, it’s quickly thrown out due to Nexus obliterating Kofi and Ziggler.

 (If Ziggler gets counted out or disqualified, Kofi Wins the title)

-The bell rings and both competitors tie up jockeying for position, both Kofi and Ziggler each apply a headlock; followed by a fireman’s carry into a headscissors to escape, Kofi Kingston looks for an early Trouble in Paradise but Dolph Ziggler evades it and has a standoff.
-The action continues with Ziggler taken out with a suicide dive, Vickie and Kaitlyn have a little spat.
+The bell rings, and both competitors tie up jockeying for position; both Kofi and Ziggler each apply a headlock, followed by a fireman’s carry into a headscissors to escape; Kofi Kingston looks for an early Trouble in Paradise.
+Still, Dolph Ziggler evades it and has a standoff.
+The action continues with Ziggler taken out with a suicide dive; Vickie and Kaitlyn have a little spat.
 He almost gets counted out.
-For the majority of the contest; Dolph Ziggler is utilizing camel clutch and sleepers to keep Kofi Kingston down, there were attempts by Kofi to break free but to no avail.
-Toward the end of the match Kofi Kingston makes a small comeback with some punches in the corner to Dolph Ziggler, the official breaks it up at five…but Kofi continues the attack.
+For most of the contest, Dolph Ziggler is utilizing camel clutch and sleepers to keep Kofi Kingston down; Kofi attempts to break free but to no avail.
+Toward the end of the match, Kofi Kingston makes a small comeback with some punches in the corner to Dolph Ziggler; the official breaks it up at five…but Kofi continues the attack.

 Triple-Threat Ladder Match for the Intercontinental Championship

-The match begins with a series of strikes and punches by all three competitors, Ziggler retrieves a ladder for the early win…but gets knocked off.
+The match begins with a series of strikes and punches by all three competitors; Ziggler retrieves a ladder for the early win…but gets knocked off.
 Kofi throws off Swagger off and delivers a dropkick.
-At one point during the contest; Vickie gets in the ring and attempts to climb the ladder, Kofi heads right up and tips the ladder as Ziggler’s on his knees begging and pleading…funny stuff.
-Plenty of smashes of ladders to the face and Ziggler lands a hard Fameasser onto Kofi through a ladder!
-The ending sequence; had Swagger down and both Ziggler and Kofi are on top of a ladder, Ziggler locks in a sleeper and Kofi knocks him off with an elbow.
-Swagger is back and both him and Kofi grab the title, it crashes to the ring and…Ziggler picks it up…for the win?
+At one point during the contest, Vickie gets in the ring and attempts to climb the ladder; Kofi heads right up and tips the ladder as Ziggler’s on his knees begging and pleading…funny stuff.
+Plenty of smashes of ladders to the face, and Ziggler lands a hard Fameasser onto Kofi through a ladder!
+The ending sequence; had Swagger down, and both Ziggler and Kofi are on top of a ladder; Ziggler locks in a sleeper, and Kofi knocks him off with an elbow.
+Swagger is back, and both he and Kofi grab the title; it crashes to the ring, and…Ziggler picks it up…for the win?
 Lousy ending.

 World Heavyweight Championship